Our aim is for all children to leave Oaktree with:

-The Early Years Foundation stage - the Government framework for education and care for children aged 0 to 5 - emphasises that children develop at different rates.
+The Early Years Foundation stage - the Government framework for education and care for children aged 0 to 5 - emphasizes that children develop at different rates.
 At Oaktree, we create personalised learning opportunities following a child's interests.
 We believe this is paramount to successful learning.

-We initially focus on Personal, Social and Emotional development which:
+We initially focus on Personal, Social, and Emotional development which:

 - Builds the individual's confidence

 - Helps them to voice their feelings and views

 This leads on to support and development in other areas: